 Introduction

-Lung cancer is the leading cause of cancer-related deaths worldwide, and lung cancer machine learning models are increasingly being developed to improve early detection and patient outcomes.
+Lung cancer is the leading cause of cancer-related deaths worldwide, and early detection is critical since symptoms often appear only at advanced stages.

 Healthcare professionals can test this methodology with Neural Designer’s trial version.